ELhadratiOth/Cabinet-Medical/README.md

 After starting the application, the admin dashboard can be accessed at `http://localhost:5173`.
 The dashboard provides various features, including:

-- **Patient Management**: View, add, update, and delete patient records.
+- **Patient Management**: View, add, update, and delete patient records, and more services .
 - **Revenue Insights**: Track the revenue generated over time with detailed financial reports.
 - **Data Analysis**: Analyze key metrics through interactive charts and graphs to make informed decisions.